Autumn call is now closed – thank you to all who applied!

 • Lauri Juvela, Aalto University – Generative Deep Learning, Speech Synthesis, Machine Learning for Audiospeech, Signal Processing Audio Effects

-• Mikko Kurimo, Aalto University – Speech Recognition, Machine Learning, Language Modeling
+• Mikko Kurimo, Aalto University – Speech Recognition, Machine Learning, Language Modeling (PhD student from the spring call)

 • Veronika Laippala, University of Turku – Computational Linguistics, Text Linguistics, Corpus Linguistics, Digital Discourse Analysis